markcocoscopas/pyramid-constraint-model/paper/paper.md

 # Research Context

 This tool was developed in support of a series of papers applying constraint-based analysis to Fourth Dynasty construction [@copas2026a; @copas2026b; @copas2026c].
-It operationalises the Constraint-Based Evaluation Framework (CBEF), a portable evaluation protocol for adjudicating orthodox and heterodox claims in archaeology by testing whether published parameters produce feasible outcomes when modelled as integrated systems.
+It demonstrates the broader principle that published archaeological capacity estimates can be systematically evaluated as integrated throughput systems, testing whether stated parameters produce feasible outcomes within stated timelines.

 # References